 We recently came across these ingenious tablet holders created and 3D printed by Lucian Depold and available on his Etsy store.
 These small clips attach to the monitor arm, they clip on allowing you to adjust to the exact size of your iPad, iPad mini or iPad Pro and then you slide the iPad into position.
-It looks like you can't keep your iPad in a case.
-We've yet to test them ourselves, but the feedback on the store is great.
+You can't keep your iPad in a case, or at least not a bulky one.

-What do you use?
-Tell us more at firstname.lastname@example.org and we'll add any good ones here.
-We've seen people use a freestanding tripod, a chair(!) and many more, but these seem like the most robust and integrated solutions.
+What do you use to hold you tablet in place on your Concept 2 Rowerg?
+Tell us more at email@example.com and we'll add any good ones here.
+We've also seen people use a freestanding tripod, a chair(!) and many more, but these seem like the most robust and integrated solutions.